 MS4 source representation was based upon precipitation and runoff from landuses determined from the modified NLCD 2006 landuse data, the jurisdictional boundary of the cities, and the transportation-related drainage areas for which DOH has MS4 responsibility.
-In certain areas, urban/residential stormwater runoff may drain to both CSO and MS4 systems.
 WVDEP consulted with local governments and obtained information to determine drainage areas to the respective systems and best represent MS4 pollutant loadings.